-The stolen car Bonnie and Clyde were gunned down in, on display at Whiskey Pete’s Hotel and Casino in Primm, NV.
+The Bonnie and Clyde death car on display at Whiskey Pete’s Hotel and Casino in Primm, NV.

 On May 23rd, 1934, Bonnie and Clyde were gunned down in their stolen 1934 Ford Model 730 Deluxe Sedan.
-A posse of police officers ambushed the couple, unloading 130 rounds into their car on a rural road in Bienville Parish, Louisiana.
+A posse of police officers ambushed the couple and unloaded 167 bullets into the car on a rural road in Bienville Parish, Louisiana.

 The coroner’s report listed 17 separate entrance wounds in the body of Clyde Barrow and 26 in Bonnie Parker’s.
-The undertaker had difficulty embalming the bodies due to all the bullet holes.
+There were reportedly so many bullet holes that the undertaker had difficulty embalming their bodies.

-Today the actual bullet-riddled, blood-soaked death car can be seen on display at Whiskey Pete’s Hotel and Casino in Primm, NV.
+Today, the actual Bonnie and Clyde death car can be seen on display at Whiskey Pete’s Hotel and Casino in Primm, NV.

 Clyde Barrow and Bonnie Parker c.
-March 1933, found by police at their hideout in Joplin, Missouri.
+March 1933